tseyongg/de-career-coach/README.md

 These answer Task 1, 2 and 3 respectively.
 Also, analysis steps for Task 3 will be displayed on your terminal.
 More details and key design decisions can be found [here](/case-study-1/README.md)

-When you are done, simply run:
+When you are done, hit CTRL + C to terminate, then simply run:

 ```shell
 docker-compose down